mbogden/galaxyJSPAM/notes.md

 - Can we recreate this mask?
   - Analyze it wiht 1614, recreate with results and apply to rest.

-- Bin
-  - Bin image in 10x10, etc. And apply weighted mask to them, then average together

 - Comparison methods
   -MachiceMethod class
 	- Seperate function will return difference images
 	- Seperate function for writing/appending score to csv file
 	  - will need to pass run directory

-## Future Things To-Do

-- Add instructions/readme for everything.
-  - Simulator
-  - image creator
-  - Image refinement
-  - comparison methods

-- General purpose simulated annealing program.
-  - Build special modules that contain
-	- cost function
-	- List of things to change
-	- list of size for changes
-	- plot function

-- Perturbedness score
-  - Consider making both pure white before comparing

-- Neural network to build weight based on weights for existing 62 pairs?

-- SPAM
-  - Consider storing points in native c/c++ binary floating point data

-- Image_Creator
-  - currently views galaxy points as [[x1,y1],[x2,y2]]
-	- needs to be transposed

-  - look into different normalization options
-	- Add original normalization
-	- Possibly completing remove in favor of additional radial constant

-  - Radial_Constants
-	- Make seperate radial constant for both galaxies
-	- Add second radial brightness constant

-  - clean up code
-	- make param class
-	- make galaxy class

-  - Add method for comparing and changing brightness between the two galaxies.

-- Refine_Image
-  - Finding Local Max does not work...
-  - May need to find better comparison methods first.
-  - Future methods
-	- RSAP
-	- EigenValue max finding via grid search

-- Add more image preperation!
-  - Adjust brightnesss so mean is the same
-	- Maybe mean standard deviation is same too
-  - Analyze Histogram and adjust? ( Ask Laurel )

-- Comparison_Methods

-  - Add way to check score.csv to check if comparison on image has already been used
-  - make difference between main and main function so paramfinder can import directly

-  - currently views galaxy points as [[x1,y1],[x2,y2]]
-	- needs to be transposed

-  - Methods
-	- Mask
-	  - Solid mask
-	  - Weighted mask
-		- simulated annealing for pixel difference
-	  - Different weighted sections of image
-	- OpenCV feature extraction
-	  - Histogram of Oriented gradients
-	  - Scale-Invariant feature transform
-	- Machine Learning / Tensor Flow
-	- Pattern Recognition Software
-	  - SVD facial recognition
-	- Read papers by Lior Shamir
-	  - automatic pattern recognition
-	  - wndchrm

-	- Signal Correlation? ( Dr. Robertson )

-  - Take score of all comparison methods and send through machine learning.

-- Target Images
-  - Not all target info files are there
-	- Manually get from site?
-	- Did jackson make a script to auto get images from site?
-	- Do they need to be 'calibrated' like the others?

 ## Modify image_creator_v3.py
 - Complete simulator_v2.py modification first.